 True self-care — especially for many of my clients who are highly sensitive — is something that is attainable to any woman at any moment.

-But now and then, when we can make extra time for it, I love to create a home self-care retreat for myself and it’s something that I encourage our members of The Abundant Mama Peace Circle to do.
+But now and then, when we can make extra time for it, I love to create a home self-care retreat for myself and it’s something that I encourage our members of The Abundant Mama Wake Up & Thrive Network to do.
 In fact, we offer our members a a ton of resources to include in a self-care retreat, including an eBook called Self-Care Retreat Playbook for Busy Moms that walks you through all the elements you can put into your retreat.

 But for many women, just the idea of creating a special time for themselves feels out of reach and selfish, so I wanted to share a few ways to prepare for such a time and space for yourself.